 SSL/TLS Configuration

-Automatic SSL Certificates (ACME)
+Automatic SSL (Let's Encrypt)

 [[sites]]

-name = "auto_ssl_site"
+name = "secure"

 hostname = "example.com"